North Midland Railway

-The North Midland Railway was a British railway company, which opened its line from Derby to Rotherham (Masbrough) and Leeds in 1840.
+The North Midland Railway was a railway line and British railway company, which opened a line from the city of Derby in Derbyshire to the city of Leeds in Yorkshire in 1840.

 At Derby, it connected with the Birmingham and Derby Junction Railway and the Midland Counties Railway at what became known as the Tri-Junct Station.
 In 1844, the three companies merged to form the Midland Railway.

 Origin

 The East Midlands had for some years been at the centre of plans to link the major cities throughout the country.

 In Yorkshire, George Hudson was the Chairman of the York and North Midland Railway, a proposed line from York towards the industrial markets of Manchester and Liverpool.
 The new line would connect it, and the Manchester and Leeds Railway as part of a trunk route from the South and London to Yorkshire and the North East of England.
 Meanwhile, financiers in Birmingham, were looking to expand their system northwards.

 George Carr Glyn was the first Chairman of the new company, with George Stephenson appointed as engineer.
 George Stephenson surveyed the line in 1835 with his secretary, Charles Binns.
 It would be 72 mi long, meeting the York and North Midland, at Normanton, and also the projected Manchester and Leeds Railway.
-It received Royal Assent on 4 July 1836.
+The North Midland Railway Act 1836 (6 & 7 Will.
+4. c. cvii) received royal assent on 4 July 1836.